VTest General English

 Part 2

-Candidates have 5 minutes for Prompt 1, and 15 minutes for Prompt 2.
-They are assessed on their ability to describe content accurately and articulate personal viewpoints within the word limit.
+• Candidates are assessed on their ability to read fluently, demonstrate comprehension, and express personal viewpoints.
 This task is scored by the VTest automated scoring system.

 Part 3